aws-samples/sample-document-information-localization/README.md

 A Python Sample for extracting and evaluating bounding boxes in document images using Multi-modal Large Language Models (MLLMs) on Amazon Bedrock.

+## 🚀 Update

+**This technique has been adopted by the AWS Accelerated Intelligent Document Processing solution!**

+If you're looking for a ready-to-roll, production-ready solution that incorporates these document information localization techniques, check out the [Accelerated Intelligent Document Processing on AWS](https://github.com/aws-solutions-library-samples/accelerated-intelligent-document-processing-on-aws) solution.

+Learn more about how this approach is being used at scale in the AWS blog post: [Accelerate intelligent document processing with generative AI on AWS](https://aws.amazon.com/blogs/machine-learning/accelerate-intelligent-document-processing-with-generative-ai-on-aws/).

 ## Features

 - Extract bounding boxes from document images using MLLMs